After 20 years as a maths teacher and tutor, Dr Dion Khlentzos, has a clear view of what's necessary for building students' maths skills.

 - Prerequisite maths knowledge

 - How students can answer harder maths questions than they realise

 If you would like to read the complete podcast transcript, here it is:

 5 Keys for Building Maths Skills: Dr Dion Khlentzos

 Peter Barnes: My guest on this episode of the podcast is Dr. Dion Khlentzos.
 Dr. Khlentzos is an educator, a registered psychologist, and an experienced mathematics teacher and tutor.
-He's been tutoring secondary school maths students for over 20 years.
+He's been teaching and tutoring secondary school maths students for over 20 years.
 Today he's discussing the five keys to students' understanding of maths.